 - Step 2 MASH: Mash with a fork or a potato masher.

 - Step 3 MAKE DOUGH: Add wheat flour and salt.
 Mix well.
 Knead until a dough is form.
-You can also knead it with a cake stand.
+You can also knead it with a stand mixer.

 - Step 4 SHAPE INTO DOUGHNUTS: Coat your hands and work surface with flour to prevent sweet potato from sticking to your hands.
 Scoop sweet potatoes into your hands and roll into equal size balls (50 g is not too big and not too small).
 Then shape them into doughnuts.